-The Board reserves the right to cause a complaint or report of unlawful harassment/retaliation to be investigate regardless of whether the member of the Academy community or third party alleging the unlawful harassment/retaliation pursues the complaint.
+The Board reserves the right to investigate and resolve a complaint or report of unlawful harassment/retaliation regardless of whether the member of the Academy community or third party alleging the unlawful harassment/retaliation pursues the complaint.
 The Board also reserves the right to have the formal complaint investigation conducted by an external person in accordance with this policy or in such other manner as deemed appropriate by the Board or its designee.